charles-uno/resume/README.md

 # Usage

 Open up `resume.tex` in the editor of your choice and swap out my information for yours.
-Then hit:
+Then fire up your shell, navigate to this directory, and run:

 ```
 make